GuillermoBustosPerez/Multiple-approaches-to-predict-flake-mass/01-Complete-script.md

 Descriptive statistics of residuals and density plots allow to evaluate dispersion range of residuals.
-All models present average and median residual values close to 0 with density curves peaking near this value which is indicative of a good model performance.
-50% of residual values from ANN model fall between values of -0.133 and 0.143 making for a distance of 0.276.
-50% of residual values from multiple linear regression model fall between values of -0.137 and 0.134 making for a distance of 0.271.
-50% of residual values from multiple Random Forest model fall between values of -0.138 and 0.177 making for a distance of 0.315.
-This indicates that multiple linear regression model concentrates 50% of residuals values in a slightly shorter range.
-This range is 0.005 shorter than the one from ANN model.
-The Random forest presents the highest dispersion range for 50% of residual values.
+All models present average and median residual values close to 0, with density curves peaking near this value which is indicative of good model performance.
+Fifty percent of residual values from the ANN model fall between the values of -0.137 and 0.143 making for a distance of 0.276.
+Fifty percent of residual values from the multiple linear regression model fall between the values of -0.137 and 0.134 making for a distance of 0.271.
+This indicates that the multiple linear regression model concentrates 50% of residual values in a slightly shorter range.
+This range is 0.005 shorter than the one from the ANN model.
+The random forest presents the highest dispersion range for 50% of residual values.

 ``` r
 # Density plot of residuals